 The rose bush is likely to die if it stays in the soil that is excessively alkaline or acidic, so it is essential that you transplant the rose, ideally to a pot or raised bed and plant it up with compost and give it a good feed.

-Most garden soil has a pH that is okay for growing roses but It is worth speaking to people with gardens in your immediate neighbourhood as any local gardening enthusiast is likely to know the pH of the soil so you can determine whether excess acidity or alkalinity is the problem.
+Most garden soil has a pH that is okay for growing roses but It is worth speaking to people with gardens in your immediate neighborhood as any local gardening enthusiast is likely to know the pH of the soil so you can determine whether excess acidity or alkalinity is the problem.

 Another potential cause of reddening rose leaves is rose rosette disease, which causes the leaves to turn red and produce excessive thorns and is often fatal.
 Rose rosette disease is found in the USA and Canada but not in the UK or Europe.